struckbylightning/Notepad/_posts/2017-07-04-layman-s-guide-to-lightning-component-framework-mindmap-handson.md

 - Object Oriented Programming basics
 - Lightning component basics
 	+ ComponentBundle
-	+ Example OpenTheDoor application which consists of
+	+ Example OpenTheDoor application which consists of,
     	1. `OpenTheDoor.app` (container for holding the guy & the door)
 ```html
 	<!-- OpenTheDoor.app (container for holding the guy & the door)-->